vidarrt9/smeg-rce/README.md

 # Reverse engineering the SMEG+I

+> Hey there, perhaps you'd also like to [take a peek into our Wiki](https://github.com/vidarrt9/smeg-rce/wiki)?

 The SMEG+I is an enhanced version of the original SMEG, both apparently manufactured by Magneti Marelli for PSA.

 This repository is mainly about the SMEG+I, not about the original SMEG or the successor which is called SMEG+Iv2.
 You can generally tell them apart by looking at the firmware version number: